 Valentine’s Day brings to mind one of the many bennies of being in a childfree relationship: because the childfree don’t have kids, they have more time to devote to their relationships.

-So when Valentine’s Day rolls around, my husband and I often look at each other and ask how can we make this day special.
+So when Valentine’s Day rolls around, my partner and I often look at each other and ask how can we make this day special.
 When it comes to showing our love and devotion for one another, we already get to do it on a daily basis.

-We get to more easily tend to the relationship when we don’t have this big project we are engaged in called parenthood.
+My partner and I get to more easily tend to the relationship when we don’t have this big project we are engaged in called parenthood.
 Along with the heart tending, an advantage to not have parenthood as a priority, if there are issues that need to be addressed in the relationship, kids aren’t in the way as a potential distraction to not deal with what needs tending.

 And by not avoiding them, we enhance our chances of going the distance.
 Even parents I know have observed this about childfree relationships they see out there.
 If issues aren’t dealt with over time while the kids are at home, when the parents finally land at the empty nest (or even before), they find that when trying to finally face those issues, it can be too late.

 So on Valentine’s Day, I give special thanks for this bennie.
 Being in a childfree marriage makes it easier to make every day Valentine’s Day~